Clemency and Parole

 When you finally have the opportunity for parole, you want to be successful.
 If your parole is denied, it could be years before you have another chance.
 By having an aggressive and experienced lawyer working for you, you improve your chances of returning to your family and putting your prison experience behind you.

-The lawyers at Gorman Malarcik Pierce use our combined experience and skills to obtain parole for many of our clients.
+The lawyers at Malarcik Pierce Munyer Will use our combined experience and skills to obtain parole for many of our clients.
 We know the process and the law.

 Being convicted of a crime is a serious matter: it affects your future employment, your family life, your finances, and your freedom.
 Parole and Clemency will help you reunite with your family and rebuild your life.